-As of December 31, 2016 and 2015, senior notes payable in the amount of \$120.0 million and \$160.0 million, respectively, were due to a group of institutional holders and had an interest rate of 6.11% per annum ("2019 Notes").
-As of December 31, 2016, three equal annual installments from 2017 through 2019 were remaining.
-As of December 31, 2016 and 2015, \$110.0 million and \$150.0 million, respectively, of the outstanding balances were included in long-term debt in the consolidated balance sheets, including \$30.0 million due for each the 2016 and 2017 installments as we have the ability and intent to pay these installments using borrowings under the Credit Agreement (defined above) or by obtaining other sources of financing.
-The remaining \$10.0 million of both the 2016 and 2017 installments was included in current maturities of long-term debt as of December 31, 2016 and 2015 in the consolidated balance sheets.
+As of December 31, 2017 and 2016, senior notes payable in the amount of \$80.0 million and \$120.0 million, respectively, were due to a group of institutional holders and had an interest rate of 6.11% per annum ("2019 Notes").
+As of December 31, 2017, two equal annual installments for 2018 and 2019 were remaining.
+As of December 31, 2017, \$40.0 million of the outstanding balance was included in long-term debt in the consolidated balance sheets and the remaining \$40.0 million was included in current maturities of long-term debt in the consolidated balance sheets.
+As of December 31, 2016, \$110.0 million of the outstanding balance was included in long-term debt in the consolidated balance sheets, including \$30.0 million due for the 2017 installment as we had the ability and intent to pay the 2017 installment using borrowings under the Credit Agreement (defined above) or by obtaining other sources of financing.
+The remaining \$10.0 million was included in current maturities of long-term debt in the consolidated balance sheets.

-In March 2014, we entered into an interest rate swap with a notional amount of \$100.0 million with a maturity date of June 2018 designed to convert the interest rate of our 2019 Notes from a fixed rate of 6.11% to a variable rate of 4.15% plus six-month LIBOR.
-We terminated the interest rate swap in December 2016 due to the possibility of increasing interest rates.
+In December 2016, we terminated the interest rate swap we entered in March 2014 due to the possibility of increasing interest rates.
 The interest rate swap is reported at fair value using Level 2 inputs in the consolidated balance sheets.
-Gains or losses, including net periodic settlement amounts, are recorded in other income, net in our consolidated statements of operations.
-During the years ended December 31, 2016, 2015 and 2014, we recorded net gains of \$0.3 million, \$1.5 million and \$1.4 million, respectively.
-The associated balance was recorded in other current assets in the consolidated balance sheets and was \$0.6 million as of December 31, 2015.
+Gains or losses, including net periodic settlement amounts, are recorded in other income, net, in our consolidated statements of operations.
+During the years ended December 31, 2016 and 2015, we recorded net gains of \$0.3 million and \$1.5 million, respectively.